 To recruit interviewees, I drafted a message inviting interested parties to contact me to schedule an interview, and had the message sent by James Fox, the founder of PYP and primary teacher of the San Quentin PYP program.
 Fox sent the message to a group of twelve potential interviewees, eight of whom responded and were subsequently interviewed.
 The recruitment process was limited by a small available sample size: Fox sent the message to all candidates who had participated in the program and then been released, a group which totaled only the twelve mentioned above.
 The research done by the Insight Prison Project, mentioned in the literature review, was able to interview a greater number of subjects as it dealt with presently incarcerated individuals, while this study dealt only with released former inmates.
 I then interviewed each former inmate over the phone, and with their permission, recorded each interview, which lasted approximately 60-75 minutes.
 I then transcribed each recorded interview.

 I chose to inductively approach the interview data, since I did not want to make any assumptions about what the data would yield.
 Through an inductive approach, I could begin with neutral observations of my data which would then form findings.
 I wanted themes to arise based on the experiences reported to me based on the interviewees’ perceptions and experiences.
-I read through the transcriptions to identify recurring themes, of which I identified six, as follows: Effects of Non-physical Practices, Impact on Aggression, Physical Health/Medical Impact, Social and Community Impact, Psychological Impact, and Lifestyle/Continued Effects I then manually color-coded substantive groups of text that directly reflected a given theme.
+I read through the transcriptions to identify recurring themes, of which I identified six, as follows: Effects of Non-physical Practices, Impact on Aggression, Physical Health/Medical Impact, Social and Community Impact, Psychological Impact, and Lifestyle/Continued Effects.

+I then manually color-coded substantive groups of text that directly reflected a given theme.
 I then identified the quotes from interviews which best illustrated each theme, and compiled a chart of themes and illustrative quotes.
 Using my notes on patterns in the interviews, I created a “Results” section, emphasized by the quote chosen for each theme.

 Participants also completed five short questionnaires designed to reflect aggression, depression, anxiety and self-control.
 The tools used to measure these tendencies are: Beck’s Depression Inventory, Beck’s Anxiety Inventory, the Verbal Aggressiveness Scale, a self-control scale, and an emotional intelligence questionnaire.

-The Beck Depression Inventory (BDI) is a widely-used 21-item, self-report rating inventory that measures characteristic attitudes and symptoms of depression (Beck, et al., 1961; Beck 1996) It is a brief, criteria-referenced assessment for measuring depression severity that includes questions on self-esteem and levels of discouragement.
+The Beck Depression Inventory (BDI) is a widely-used 21-item, self-report rating inventory that measures characteristic attitudes and symptoms of depression (Beck, et al., 1961; Beck 1996).
+It is a brief, criteria-referenced assessment for measuring depression severity that includes questions on self-esteem and levels of discouragement.
 A BDI score of 1-10 indicates normal ups and downs, a BDI score of 11-16 states a mild mood disturbance, a BDI score of 17-20 indicates borderline clinical depression, a BDI score of 21-30 indicates moderate depression, a BDI score of 31-40 indicates severe depression, and a BDI score of over 40 indicates extreme depression.

 To detect anxiety, I used the Beck Anxiety Inventory (BAI) which includes questions on both emotional and physical manifestations of anxiety (Kreutzer et al., 2011).
 A BAI Score of 0 – 21 indicates low anxiety, a score of 22 – 35 indicates moderate anxiety, and a score of 36 and above indicates potentially concerning levels of anxiety.

 Infante and Wigley's (1986) Verbal Aggressiveness Scale (VAS) is a widely accepted and frequently used measure of trait verbal aggression that includes questions on the level of care taken to others’ feelings during communications.
-Scores from 20-46 suggest low verbal aggressiveness, 47-73 suggest moderate verbal aggressiveness, and 74-100 suggest high verbal aggressiveness (Infante & Wigley, 1986Levine et al., 2004).
+Scores from 20-46 suggest low verbal aggressiveness, 47-73 suggest moderate verbal aggressiveness, and 74-100 suggest high verbal aggressiveness (Infante & Wigley, 1986; Levine et al., 2004).